Chuy’s Creamy Jalapeno Dip

 How to store this creamy jalapeno sauce

-Store this in the refrigerator in an airtight container or a mason jar.
-This will last in the fridge for up to one week.
+• Refrigerate the dip in an airtight container or jar for up to 1 week.

 Ingredients